pikvm/pikvm/README.md

 **YouTube Review of the v3 board**: https://youtu.be/dTchVKxx7Fo

-**Status as of Jun 2021: Due to the complexity of the organization in Russia, we needed to use resellers.
-They are not available at the moment, but if you leave your address, you will receive an email very soon - right now we are packing parcels.
+**Status as of Jun 2021**: Due to the complexity of the organization in Russia, we needed to use resellers.
 The devices will be available for purchase at the specified links.
-The second batch will also have a reseller in Europe.**
+The second batch will also have a reseller in Europe.
 * US: https://www.pishop.us/product/pi-kvm-v3-hat-for-raspberry-pi-4
 * Canada: https://www.buyapi.ca/product/pi-kvm-v3-hat-for-raspberry-pi-4
 * US + Worldwide: https://cloudfree.shop/product/pi-kvm-v3-hat-for-raspberry-pi-4